Near Brookville in Jefferson County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Erected by Jefferson County History Center, North Fork Ch 29 PA Archaeology, PA Lumber Heritage Region, and Jeff Co Motel Tax Cmte.

 Location.
 41° 9.67′ N, 79° 3.026′ W. Marker is near Brookville, Pennsylvania, in Jefferson County.
-Marker is along the Scripture Rocks Heritage Park trail (Geocoords are for the start of the trail; stay on the well-marked trail).
+Marker is along the trail leading from the Scripture Rocks Heritage Park parking area toward the rocks (Geocoords are for the start of the trail; stay on the well-marked trail).
 Touch for map.
 Marker is at or near this postal address: 560 PA Rt 28, Brookville PA 15825, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Welcome to the Scripture Rocks Heritage Park (here, next to this marker); Clearcuts & Conservation (here, next to this marker); Birds (here, next to this marker); Park Geology (here, next to this marker); Veil-Lifting (here, next to this marker); House on the Rock (here, next to this marker); Mary Gilbert (here, next to this marker); The Writing on the Wall (here, next to this marker).
+Welcome to the Scripture Rocks Heritage Park (here, next to this marker); Birds (here, next to this marker); Park Geology (here, next to this marker); Veil-Lifting (here, next to this marker); House on the Rock (here, next to this marker); Mary Gilbert (here, next to this marker); The Writing on the Wall (here, next to this marker); Courage Rock (here, next to this marker).
 Touch for a list and map of all markers in Brookville.